-Besides event handlers, JavaScript supports other constructs for asynchronous execution: AJAX callbacks, which execute upon receiving network events (XMLHttpRequest), and features such as setTimeOut and setInterval that trigger code execution based upon timer events.
+Besides event handlers, JavaScript supports other constructs for asynchronous execution: AJAX callbacks (i.e., XMLHttpRequest), which execute upon receiving network events, and features such as setTimeOut and setInterval that trigger code execution based upon timer events.
 The mandatory part of the iblock also handles these constructs by wrapping callbacks as just described.